CLOSE SEARCH

 Low value share buyback - private companies can utilise special rules for small buybacks up to £15,000 or 5% of share capital annually without requiring distributable profits.
 This requires a special shareholder resolution but provides flexibility for smaller transactions, particularly useful for employee share schemes.

 "Back-to-Back" arrangements - when a company lacks immediate funds, a new investor can purchase shares from the departing shareholder, with the company then buying from the new investor when funds become available.
-This arrangement requires careful structuring to avoid financial assistance issues but can provide a practical solution for timing mismatches.

-Deferred payment structures - companies can manage cash flow through deferred payment arrangements, with an initial payment followed by installments.
+Deferred payment structures - companies can manage cash flow through deferred payment arrangements, with an initial payment followed by instalments.
 This requires comprehensive documentation of payment terms and often security for the selling shareholder.
 The tax implications need careful consideration as timing of payments can affect tax treatment.

 Interim dividend route - an alternative approach involves declaring an interim dividend to the selling shareholder which is then used to offset part of the purchase price.
 This reduces the immediate cash requirement for the buyback but requires careful consideration of tax implications and timing.
 The structure must ensure the dividend declaration is properly documented and legally valid.